How to Verify a Quantum Computation: Completeness

-In the protocol for the $\tgate$-gate gadget (Figure~\ref{fig:R-gate-computation}), we assume the verifier can produce auxiliary qubits of the form $\xgate^d\zgate^e\pgate^y\tgate\ket{+}$.
-We now show that this is equivalent to requiring the prover to generate auxiliary qubits of the form $\zgate^e \pgate^y \tgate \ket{+}$, as claimed in Theorem~\ref{thm:main-QPIP}.
-This is true because, up to global phase:
+In the protocol for the $\tgate$-gate gadget (\expref{Figure}{fig:R-gate-computation}), we assume the verifier can produce auxiliary qubits of the form $\xgate^d\zgate^e\pgate^y\tgate\ket{+}$.
+We now show that this is equivalent to requiring the verifier to generate auxiliary qubits of the form $\zgate^e \pgate^y \tgate \ket{+}$, as claimed in \expref{Theorem}{thm:main-QPIP}.
+This can be seen by the following equation, which holds up to global phase.